-At December 31, 1984, the majority of the Corporation's mortgage loan portfolio consisted of fixed-rate mortgage loans.
-Substantially all such loans provide for level monthly installments of principal and interest, such installments consisting primarily of interest during the early and middle years, with the major portion of the original principal balance being payable during the years immediately preceding maturity.
-The majority of such loans had original maturities of not less than 25 years (generally 30 years for single-family loans and 40 years for FHA-insured project loans).
-At December 31, 1984, the weighted average dollar life (based on the underlying amortization schedules and assuming no prepayments) of the mortgage loans in the Corporation's mortgage portfolio was approximately 25 years, and the weighted average yield (net of servicing) was 10.93 percent.
+The majority of loans in the Corporation's portfolio had original maturities of not less than 25 years (generally 30 years for single-family loans and 40 years for FHA-insured project loans).
+At March 31, 1985, the weighted average life (based on the underlying amortization schedules and assuming no prepayments) of the mortgage loans in the Corporation's mortgage portfolio was approximately 25 years, and the weighted average yield was 10.96 percent.